CASANOVA660/portfolio/src/markdown-pages/projects/expensesAnalyzer.md

 techIcons: ["react", "html5", "css3", "bootstrap", "d3dotjs"]
 ---

-Expenses analyzer is a React-based app, that allows the user to analyze bank statements from (at the moment) polish Mbank bank accounts.
+Expenses analyzer is a React-based app, that allows the user to analyze bank statements